Data-Sci-2022/LGBTQ-Laws-Text-Analysis/README.md

 ## Where the data come from

-I looked at equal index for each state as assigned by [Equaldex](https://www.equaldex.com/equality-index) and its overall LGBTQ+ Policy tally as calculated by the [Movement Advancement Project](https://www.lgbtmap.org/equality-maps).
+I looked at the equality index for each state as assigned by [Equaldex](https://www.equaldex.com/equality-index) and its overall LGBTQ+ Policy tally as calculated by the [Movement Advancement Project](https://www.lgbtmap.org/equality-maps).
 These measure different aspects of equality and legal protections.
 [Freedom for All Americans](https://freedomforallamericans.org/legislative-tracker/) has a list of Pro and Anti LGBTQ+ legislation that I used to guide what legislation I included in my analysis.
 The Freedom for All American's website had the legislation on their site as a widget from [BillTrack50](https://www.billtrack50.com/).
 I gained permission to scrape BillTrack50's website, otherwise all scraping is prohibited in their TOS.
 On BillTrack50's website each bill page links to the state's page that houses the PDF text of the bill.
 This is finally where I pulled in all the text to analyze.

 ## Repo organization

 * [Final Report](./final_report.md) explains my data, my analysis of it, and some of my methodology.
-The entire methodology can be seen in the [analysis walkthrough](./analysis_walkthrough.Rmd).
+The entire methodology can be seen in the analysis walkthrough ([rmd](./analysis_walkthrough.Rmd)) ([md](./analysis_walkthrough.md)).
 * [Data](/data) has all the data files used in the analysis.
 * [State Bill csvs](/data/State-Bill-csvs) is separated into [Anti](/data/State-Bill-csvs/Anti) and [Pro](/data/State-Bill-csvs/Pro).
 * [BillTrack DF](/data/statetextdf.csv) is a dataframe of BillTrack information, to avoid scraping.